-WordPress pages, besides posts, are the standard built-in post type that allows you to publish content on your blog.
+WordPress pages, besides posts, are the standard built-in post type that allows you to publish content on your WordPress blog.
 That wasn’t the case a few years ago until WordPress reached version 1.5.
 As it started as a blogging platform, WordPress offered only posts to its users.
 After some time, people developed a need for different post types that would allow them to differentiate dynamic posts from static pages that rarely change.

 We have already covered the differences between WordPress posts and pages.
 So, in this article, we’ll show you how to create your first page in WordPress.